The modified diagonal cycles of Hypergeometric curves: Abstract

 \section{Abstract}

 For each $N\geq 2$, Asakura and Otsubo have recently introduced a smooth family of algebraic curves $\{X_{N,\lambda}\}_{\lambda \in \mathbb{P}^1\setminus \{0, 1, \infty\}}$ in characteristic 0 that is closely related to hypergeometric functions and the Fermat curve of degree $N$.
 In this paper, we study the Gross-Kudla-Schoen modified diagonal 1-cycles of these curves.
 We prove that if $p \ge 3$ is a prime, then for every $\lambda$ the Griffiths Abel-Jacobi image of the modified diagonal cycle of $X_{p,\lambda}$ is nontrivial for every cuspidal choice of a base point.
-On the other hand, we show that the modified diagonal cycle and hence the Ceresa cycle of $X_{3,\lambda}$ is torsion in the Chow group for every $\lambda$ and every choice of a base point.
+On the other hand, we show that the modified diagonal cycle of $X_{3,\lambda}$ is torsion in the Chow group for every $\lambda$ and cuspidal base divisor.